 - Do not put chemotherapy medications in the garbage (see below) or down the toilet.
-Keep your oral chemotherapy stored in a safe place until you can return it. - New York State has Take Back programs for the collection of household drugs.
-Go to the NY Department of Conservation website www.dec.ny.gov/chemical/67720.html and click on "Find a free collection site near you."
+Keep your oral chemotherapy stored in a safe place until you can return it. - Roswell has drug disposal containers available on the 1st floor of the main hospital.
+They are located just past the ATM on the left. - New York State has Take Back programs for the collection of household drugs.
+Go to the NY Department of Conservation website www.dec.ny.gov/chemical/67720.html and click on "Find a free collection site near you".